Running a Caravan Air Conditioner from a GeneratorCaravan & Camping Products , Caravan Air Conditioners

 The hotter the ambient air is (the air that is sucked into the engine for combustion) the power output of the engine and generator will decrease.
 A good rule is to allow a 1.5% decrease in output for every 5 degree C above 25C.
 So on a 45 C day, a genset will be de-rated by 4 x 1.5 = 6%.
 Height above sea level will also cause then genset to be de-rated further.

-Extension Leads: It is also suggested that a short lead from the generator into the van (no longer than 3-4 meters) is used, as there is amperage drop over longer leads.
+Extension Leads: It is also suggested that a short lead from the generator into the van (no longer than 3-4 meters) is used in very hot conditions, as there is amperage drop over longer leads.

-Other appliances: you will also need to bear in mind the load drawn by other appliances running at the same time as your caravan air conditioner: Battery charger, fridge, lights, TV, other caravan appliances etc. Often we find that customers who are running an air-conditioner on a generator that is only just enough to handle the air con start up requirement, will have troubles if their battery charger is plugged in at the same time for example.
+Other appliances: you will also need to bear in mind the load drawn by other appliances running at the same time as your caravan air conditioner: Battery charger, fridge, lights, TV etc. Often we find that customers who are running an air-conditioner on a generator that is only just enough to handle the air con start up requirement, will have troubles if their battery charger is plugged in at the same time for example.

 So, overall, these are other considerations when selecting the right generator for your caravan, and highlights that opting for a genset with a bit of extra capacity beyond the peak draw of your air conditioner is a good idea.